KhalidElGazzar/aws-bootcamp-cruddur-2023/journal/week1.md

 - Further details are explained within the student log (Student journal) for week-1

 ## 2. Done - Extra Homework
-- Cloud Environemnts
+- Expolring other Cloud Environemnts
     - Researching OCI (Oracle Cloud Infrstrucutre) Application express & Open source CodeServer.

 ## 3. Problems
 - Nothing Major.
 Some minor problems were faced but I managed my way to solve them.

-## 4. Coming next
+## 4. What's next?
-- Check if i can created another new AWS account instead of the blocked one.
+- Check if I can created another new AWS account instead of the blocked one in order to extend the free-tier.
-- Observaility.
+- Observaility (week 02).

 # Details